-${\tt restore-from-file}\ {\it file}$
+restore-from-file file

 Restores screen, groups, or frames from named file, depending on file's contents.
-Defaults to the XDG_DATA_HOME location with .dump file types.
+If FILE is an absolute path, then the dump will be read from there.
+Otherwise, defaults to reading from "FILE.dump" in the XDG\DATA\HOME location.